 Check Ubuntu Version in WSL

 Open the Ubuntu shell itself, then run lsb_release -a or read /etc/os-release there.
 Those commands report the Ubuntu release inside WSL, not the Windows host version.
-If you manage several WSL distributions, PowerShell can help you pick the right one first, but the Ubuntu release number still comes from inside the Ubuntu environment.
+PowerShell’s wsl -l -v command can show registered distributions and whether they use WSL 1 or WSL 2, but the Ubuntu release number still comes from inside the Ubuntu environment.

 Check Ubuntu Version on a Headless Server or Cloud VM